-- Pests have preferences for certain crops – knowing which pests/diseases might attack your crop will help you focus on those pests and learn how to correctly identify them.
+- Pests have preferences for certain crops – knowing which pests/diseases are likely to attack your crop will help you focus on those pests and learn how to correctly identify them.

-- Pests and diseases usually have certain times of year where they are active, depending on weather conditions.
+- Pests and diseases often have specific times of year when they are active, depending on weather conditions.

-- It is not only your field – pests from farms around you may affect your crop.
+- It is not only your field – pests from neighboring farms may affect your crop.

-For example, wind blowing in your direction can carry pests from a neighboring farm during harvest.
+For example, wind blowing in your direction can carry pests from farms around, during harvest.

 How often should you scout your field?

 When to start?
 It is recommended to start scouting immediately after the crop emerges.

 Different pests and diseases may appear in different times along the growing season.
-Knowing the life cycle of each common pest or disease that might affect the crop, and when they may appear, helps to determine what to look for and when.
+Knowing the life cycle of each common pest or disease that might affect the crop, and when they may appear, can help you determine what to look for and when.

 You can also predict pest infestations using GDD (Growing Degree Days) data.
 Pests have a predictable development pattern, based on heat accumulation.
 They require a specific amount of heat accumulation in order to reach a certain development stage.

-Growers usually develop their own scouting patterns, depending on their experience and knowledge of their crop, variability in the field and common problems.
+Growers often develop their own scouting patterns, based on their experience and knowledge of their crop, variability in the field and common problems.

 Some common scouting patterns include U shape, Z shape or W shape.